 The company has partnered with Leap Motion to take the hands-on tracking to its viewers, so all of its new generation viewers (5K Plus, 8K, and 5K BE) now have the corresponding module capable of offering tracking coverage, enabling a 180º hands both horizontally and vertically.
 As for eye tracking, they are currently working with NVIDIA and 7Invensun, a company that was part of the Vive X program and that launched the DK2 of eye tracking a Glass for Vive and Vive Pro last year.

-The Pimax controllers that will be present will not be the final version, but a new prototype with a more natural setting than the previous models and that will continue contemplating two versions: the analog stick and the touchpad, integrating both the Tracking 2.0 sensors SteamVR.
+The Pimax controllers that will be present will not be the final version.
+Still, a new prototype with a more natural setting than the previous models and will continue contemplating two versions: the analog stick and the touchpad, integrating both the Tracking 2.0 sensors SteamVR.

 Pimax 8K Headset will have a single DisplayPort 1.4 cable, instead of needing two cables to two graphics cards.
 It will still have a native resolution of 4K per eye (3840×2160), but now its LCD panels will be RGB stripe, instead of penile, which will reduce the grid effect much more.
 Its new lenses would also take advantage of the panels, so in addition to increasing the pixels by degree, it would reduce the pixels lost by the arrangement of the deformation of the image.

 The FOV would continue to be 200º diagonally (170º horizontally).
 Although the screens now work at 75 Hz, they expect to reach 80Hz on their output; but not, since the cable would not have enough bandwidth or using compression.